Enjoy Pregnancy Without Foot Pain

 According to Marybeth Crane, DPM, FACFAS, a Dallas-area foot and ankle surgeon, women often experience foot pain during pregnancy because of increased weight, foot instability and swelling.
 “In the last five years, I’ve seen an increase in pregnant women with foot pain because more women than ever before are active, even running marathons, during their pregnancies,” Dr. Crane says.
 ACFAS recommends the following guidelines to help reduce foot pain during pregnancy.

 Arch Pain—Pain in the arch can be due to both arch fatigue or overpronation (or the flattening of the arch).
 Overpronation causes extreme stress to the ligament (the plantar fascia) that holds up the arch of the foot.
-The best way to prevent arch pain is to stretch daily in the morning and before and after any exercise, don’t go barefoot and wear supportive low-heeled shoes.
+The best way to prevent arch pain is to stretch daily in the morning and before and after any exercise, do not go barefoot and wear supportive low-heeled shoes.

 It is also not uncommon for women to experience a change in their foot size during pregnancy.
 “A permanent growth in a women’s foot, up to half a size, can occur from the release of the same hormone, relaxin, that allows the pelvis to open to deliver the baby.
 It makes the ligaments in your feet more flexible, causing feet to spread wider and longer,” Dr. Crane adds.

 Pregnancy and pending motherhood should be a joy.
-If foot pain persists, a visit to a foot and ankle surgeon can provide relief with conservative treatments such as physical therapy, foot orthotics, supportive shoes and minor toenail procedures.
+If foot pain persists, a visit to a foot and ankle surgeon can provide relief with conservative treatments, such as physical therapy, foot orthotics, supportive shoes and minor toenail procedures.